ajayahir3398/lively/SWAGGER_DOCUMENTATION.md

 ## Conclusion

-The Swagger documentation provides a comprehensive, interactive guide to the Lively API.
-It enables developers to understand, test, and integrate with the API efficiently.
-The documentation is automatically generated from code comments, ensuring it stays up-to-date with the actual implementation.
+The Swagger documentation provides a comprehensive, interactive guide to the Lively API with modern access + refresh token authentication.
+It enables developers to understand, test, and integrate with the API efficiently using secure token management practices.
+The documentation is automatically generated from code comments, ensuring it stays up-to-date with the actual implementation including the dual-token authentication system and database-backed session management.